 Example session 2: 5-6 x 45-60sec hills, 3-5minute jog recovery

-Here, the focus is on maintaining a very high intensity for 30-60seconds, in order to develop anaerobic capacity, strength and speed endurance.
-Whilst, this intensity may seem less beneficial for endurance athletes, there are a number of training benefits including:
+Here, the focus is on maintaining a very high intensity for 30-60seconds.
+While, this intensity may appear less beneficial for endurance athletes, there are a number of reasons why they benefit runners…

-To achieve these training effects the intensity needs to be close to the maximal sustainable intensity.
-So, you should complete each repeat feeling like you couldn’t carry on for too much longer at that speed.
+To achieve these training effects the intensity needs to be close to your maximal sustainable intensity.
+As an example, you should complete each repeat feeling like you couldn’t carry on for too much longer at that speed.

-Because of this, it’s really important that the recoveries are long enough, in order to maintain a high work rate across each hill repeat.
-So, you should feel nearly fully recovered at the end of the recovery period.
+For this reason, it’s really important that the recoveries are long enough, so you can maintain a high work rate across each hill repeat.
+Ideally, you should feel nearly fully recovered before starting the next hill repeat.

-Because these sessions are so intense, they are generally used sparingly by endurance runners.
-And normally reserved for key phases within a training cycle.
+One point to note: because these intervals are very intense, they are generally used sparingly and reserved for key phases within a training cycle.

 So, now let’s look at reducing the recovery.

-#2 Short hills that focus on anaerobic endurance, aerobic capacity, strength and speed endurance:
+#2 Short hills that focus on anaerobic endurance, aerobic capacity, and strength endurance: